Tari Ibaba

 Tari Ibaba is a software developer with years of experience building websites and apps.
 He has written extensively on a wide range of programming topics and has created dozens of apps and open-source libraries.

-How to Use the Vuetify Checkbox Component
+How to Use the Vuetify Parallax Component

-The v-checkbox Component
+The Vuetify Parallax Component (v-parallax)

 <template>